About ARRGUS

 XLX Multi-Protocol Reflectors

-ARRG.US hosts XLX multi-protocol reflectors.
+ARRGUS hosts XLX multi-protocol reflectors.
 All reflectors have 26 nodes/modules.
 See https://xlxreflector.org for more information.

 Connection Instructions: